kimwalisch/primecount/README.md

 ## Build instructions

 You need to have installed a C++ compiler and CMake.
-Ideally primecount should be compiled using a C++ compiler that supports both OpenMP and 128-bit integers e.g. GCC or Clang.
+Ideally primecount should be compiled using GCC or Clang as these compilers support both OpenMP and 128-bit integers.

 ```sh
 cmake .